-The government of Spain voted an investigation about sexual abuse in the Catholic Church.
+The government of Spain voted for an investigation into sexual abuse in the Catholic Church.
 A month earlier, the Church said it hired a private law firm to make its own probe.

 Spanish lawmakers are tasking the country’s ombudsman with the first official investigation into the depth of sexual abuse committed by members of Spain’s Roman Catholic church.